 Potting soil is best used outside and most often mixed 50/50 with your native garden soil.
 If you are unsure, don’t be afraid to ask the folks at the garden center.
-They will most always be happy to help you and can advise you which product would be most suited to your specific application.
+They will almost always be happy to help you and can advise you which product would be most suited to your specific application.

 Herb Pots, Planters or Containers.
 You will want to think about the types of herbs you are planning to grow in your kitchen herb garden & make sure to get a pot or planter that is the right size.
 There are some herbs like parsley or basil which have long roots & require a deeper container.

-If you are growing herbs in pots indoors you can select pots that are on the smaller side.
-However if you plan on creating an outdoor container herb garden you will want to choose larger containers or planters.
+If you are growing herbs in pots indoors, you can select pots that are on the smaller side.
+However, if you plan on creating an outdoor container herb garden, you will want to choose larger containers or planters.